Nexmo/station/_tutorials/client-sdk-ios-outbound-pstn.md

 # How to Make Phone Calls with the Nexmo Client SDK on iOS

-In this guide, we'll learn how to place a phone call from a Nexmo application to a phone device (PSTN) by implementing a webhook and linking that to a Nexmo application.
+In this guide, you'll learn how to place a phone call from a Nexmo application to a phone device (PSTN) by implementing a webhook and linking that to a Nexmo application.

 You will create a simple app to place a call.
 The app will automatically log in a user called `Jane`.
-After logging in, Jane is able to place a call and perform actions such as cancel or hangup.
+After logging in, Jane is able to place and end a call.

 ## Nexmo Concepts